 This loan is not based on financial need but must be within the cost of attendance determined by the university.
 The amount a parent can borrow is the difference between the cost of attendance and financial aid eligibility.
-For PLUS loans there will be a fixed rate of 6.84 percent.
+For PLUS loans there will be a fixed rate of 7 percent.
 Repayment begins within 60 days of the full loan disbursement.
-Direct Plus Loan interest rates are subject to change in June 2016.
-There is also a Direct Plus origination fee of 4.272 percent for loans first disbursed from October 1, 2015 to October 1, 2016.
+Direct Plus Loan interest rates are subject to change in June 2018.
+There is also a Direct Plus origination fee of 4.276 percent for loans first disbursed after October 1, 2016 (subject to change after September 30, 2017).
 Parents can choose to defer payments until six months after the student ceases to be at least a half-time student.
 Application forms are available online at: www.lynn.edu/loans.